 - The project could be aimed at providing additional functionality to the customer or an entirely new service.

-- Part or some projects are aimed at addressing any systems or processed which will address compliance or audit issues.
+- Part or some projects are aimed at addressing any systems or process which will address compliance or audit issues.

-- If an organisation breaches a regulation or compliance measure then the company could end up paying huge fines.
+- If an organization breaches a regulation or compliance measure then the company could end up paying huge fines.

-- Sometimes the benefit of the project could be increased security for the organisation.
+- Sometimes the benefit of the project could be increased security for the organization.

 - Automating a manual process like check posting could save time and reduce human errors.

-- For example fixing a bug which allows private data to seen by by unwanted personal.
+- For example, fixing a bug which allows private data to seen by unwanted personal.

 - Example is HIPAA Requirement or Privacy Regulation.

-- Maintaining a brand name is one of key objectives for a lot of companies.
+- Maintaining a brand name is one of the key objectives for a lot of companies.

-- Some projects aim at improving the brand equity by providing better services and maintain standards.
+- Some projects aim at improving brand equity by providing better services and maintain standards.

-- Example is integration with all the major vendors.
+- An Example is integration with all the major vendors.